GoogleCloudPlatform/functions-framework-ruby/docs/deploying-functions.md

 ### Building an image for your function

+Before you can deploy to Cloud Run, make sure your bundle, and in particular your `Gemfile.lock` file, is up to date.
+The easiest way to do this is to `bundle install` or `bundle update` and run your local tests prior to deploying.
+The configuration used in the Dockerfile below will not accept your function unless an up-to-date `Gemfile.lock` is present.

 First, build a Docker image containing your function.
 Following is a simple Dockerfile that you can use as a starting point.
 Feel free to adjust it to the needs of your project: